BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_easterlings.md

 - **Knights of the Dragon Cult** `PASSIVE`

-May only include Black Dragons or Dragon Cult Acolytes in his warband.
+~~May only include Black Dragons or Dragon Cult Acolytes in his warband.~~ <span style="color: darkmagenta">Dragon Knights may only include Easterling models with the Black Dragon upgrade or Dragon Cult Acolytes in their warband.</span>

 </div>